NickWilde1990/drupal-console-book/en/commands/config-export.md

 drupal config:export  \
   --directory="path/to/export"
 ```
-* If export will be in a compressed file and/or if uuid and config hashes will be removed.
+* Export as a compressed file with uuid and config hashes removed.
 ```
 drupal config:export  \
   --directory="path/to/export" \